 Stool antigen testing may be done to help support a diagnosis of a current H. pylori infection or to determine whether treatment for a H. pylori infection has been successful.

 We recommend this test after you have been treated - it produces a very accurate result of your H. pylori status.

 The HPSA test is one of the two safest and most accurate H. pylori tests.
 Retesting for H. pylori should be done at least 4 weeks after treatment has been completed.

 The Gastrointestinal Microbial Assay Plus (GI-MAP™) is an innovative clinical tool that measures gastrointestinal microbiota DNA from a single stool sample with state of the art, quantitative polymerase chain reaction (qPCR or real-time PCR) technology.

-Like the HpSA test, it is extremely accurate, and the test can be done as soon as the treatment has been completed.
+Like the HpSA test, it is extremely accurate, and retesting should be done 3 - 4 weeks after treatment has been completed.